AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 Build Warning: Layout 'home' requested in index.md does not exist.
 ```

-Note that there are **predefined front matter variables** (like `layout`) that Jekyll recognizes by default and uses to change how a page looks or behaves, without you having to explicitly define that behavior yourself.
+Note that there are **predefined front matter variables** (like `layout`) that Jekyll recognizes by default and uses to change how a page looks or behaves, without you having to explicitly define what it should do with those variables.
 In this case, Jekyll uses the `layout` variable to structure your page's HTML according to a layout file, if you've defined one (more on that later).
 Check out the official Jekyll docs for the full list of [predefined variables](https://jekyllrb.com/docs/variables/).

 You can also define any number of **custom front matter variables** for your own use: